leenath001/Portfolio-Analysis-/README.md

 # Portfolio-Analysis-
 Simulates portfolio performance using historical data and Geometric Brownian Motion (GBM) assumption.
 See main.py for example of use case

 Suppose that you have a portfolio consisting of AAPL, NVDA, and SPY with 400 allocated to Apple, 200 allocated to Nvidia, and 1000 allocated to SPY.
-You'd like to estimate your expected return for the week using historical data.
+You'd like to estimate your expected return for the week using 30-day drift and volatility .
 This tool uses the GBM assumption and runs Monte-Carlo simulations to present the user with a distribution of returns.

 (1) Utilization of tool
 *  Load Analysis_funcs, Data_Funcs, and MC_funcs to your sheet.